I. Molecular evolution

 Many bacteria contain cytoplasmic chemoreceptors that lack sensor domains.
 In the collaborative work we demonstrated that a subclass of such cytoplasmic receptors found in 8 different bacterial and archaeal phyla genetically couple to a specific group of metalloproteins.

-Studying these metalloproteins I discovered that they all have the same unique metal-binding motif and represent a new previously unknown class of metallo-β-lactamases (link to the paper).
+While studying these metalloproteins I discovered that they all have the same unique metal-binding motif and represent a new previously unknown class of metallo-β-lactamases (link to the paper).
 They are related to the family of flavodiiron proteins (FDPs) and serve as oxygen and/or nitric oxide reductases.
 I have established that this protein co-evolves with specific cytoplasmic chemoreceptors and was recruited to signal transduction as sensor module.
 Based on the experiments with the human pathogen Treponema denticola the protein was found to bind both iron and oxygen and oxygen binding is reversible.
 Furthermore, the protein was found to mediate chemotaxis toward iron and away from oxygen.
 Muok A.R., Deng Y., Gumerov V.M., Chong J.E., DeRosa J.R., Kurniyati K., Coleman R.E., Lancaster K.M., Li C., Zhulin I.B, Crane B.R.
 (2019) A di-iron protein recruited as an Fe[II] and oxygen sensor for bacterial chemotaxis functions by stabilizing an iron-peroxy species.
 PNAS, 116: 14955-14960. |

 Molecular evolution of the NusG transcription factor paralog RfaH